CenturyLinkCloud/PublicKB/Network/network-exchange-clc-colocation-endpoint-guide.md

 ### Notes

 * Additional purchase(s) required includes Hosting Access Extension (HAE) - a cross connect - with number of orders matching the number of connections, one for a single line or two for redundant connections.
 The cross connects will connect Network Exchange and the End User’s equipment following the provisioning of Network Exchange.
 Network Exchange will provide the equipment location and ports on the Network Exchange switches to be connected to, so the connections can be completed.
-* The user willl have a choice between a 1Gbps and 10Gbps connection.
+* Users have a choice between a 1Gbps and 10Gbps connection.
 The optics used to connect to Network Exchange are one of:
   * QFX-SFP-1GE-LX SFP 1000BASE-LX Gigabit Ethernet Optics, 1,310 nm for 10 km transmission on single mode fiber-optic (SMF)
   * QFX-SFP-10GE-LR SFP+ 10GBASE-LR 10 Gigabit Ethernet Optics, 1,310 nm for 10 km transmission on single mode fiber-optic (SMF)
   * CSCO-GLC-T 1000BASE-T SFP Copper SFP, Up to 100M (328 ft.) on Cat 5 unshielded twisted-pair copper cabling